 Without a concise set of rules to follow, we would probably have to resort to common sense.

 I don't get on all that well with my offspring's teacher.
 Ever since she gave him a brochure explaining the 'true' meaning of Christmas, I've had my eye on her.
 Recently, my offspring took a game called Tower Defense to school on a USB drive.
 As far as games are concerned, it's quite strategic and positive.
 At least it's not about stealing cars and shooting hookers.
-While I understand schools have rules for a reason, I do not feel being banned from using school computers is in any way an appropriate punishment.
+While I understand schools have rules for a reason, I do not feel being banned from using school computers is an appropriate punishment.
 I do however feel an appropriate punishment for handing out medieval metaphysic propaganda to children would be a good old fashioned stoning.

 From: Margaret Bennett